Colorado Recovery Assistance For Tourism

 • $20,000 of direct marketing support from the Colorado Tourism Office

-Colorado destination organizations that participated in the Restart Destinations Program last year are encouraged to select one of the shared industry priorities that emerged from the delivery of the Restart Destinations Program:
+Colorado destination organizations that participated in the Restart Destinations Program were encouraged to select one of the shared industry priorities that emerged from the delivery of the Restart Destinations Program:

 • advance off-peak tourism opportunities